amanzainal/tp/docs/DeveloperGuide.md

 ### Planned Enhancements
 <!-- @@author: joelgoh1 -->
 1. **Allow more robust regex matching for names:** Currently, the names of a student can only contain alphanumeric characters and spaces.
 This limitation rejects names containing terms like “S/O” (Son of), which are commonly used in contexts such as in Singapore.
 To address this, we plan to implement more robust regex matching rules that will accept a wider variety of characters.
-This change will allow the application to accommodate culturally specific naming conventions, enhancing its usability in diverse environments.

 2. **Ensure timeslot’s start time is earlier than end time:** In the current implementation, there are no checks to ensure that a timeslot's start time is earlier than its end time.
-This oversight can lead to the entry of illogical timeslots, such as a start time of 5 PM and an end time of
+This oversight can lead to the entry of illogical timeslots, such as a start time of 5 PM and an end time of 3 PM
 <!-- end  -->

 3. **Standardize `TEST_NAME` parameter to alphanumeric only for `grade` and `sort` commands:** Currently, the `TEST_NAME` parameter in the `grade` creation and `sort` command can include any character set.
 This flexibility might lead to inconsistencies and potential errors, especially when sorting or managing grades across different inputs.
 We plan to restrict the `TEST_NAME` parameter to alphanumeric characters only.
 This change will standardize input formats, reducing errors and simplifying the process of grade management and sorting operations.